 The foregoing sets out the primary issues separating spouses must resolve, however, there can be a multitude of other issues from interim suit costs to a valuation of business assets.
 You will want to ensure that you have been properly advised on all of the issues and know all of your choices before committing and making a decision.

 The first step in determining the appropriate amount of child support is to determine the payor parent’s total annual income, before taxes.
 Annual income is the money a person earns from employment and self-employment and income from investments.
 This includes all sources of income in the payor parent’s tax return (for example: salary, wages, commissions, Employment Insurance, Social Assistance).

 Each province has their own separate tables and the appropriate table is the province where the payor parent resides.
 If the payor parent resides outside Canada, then the appropriate table is that provincial table for the province in which the recipient parent resides.

 How is child support calculated in a shared parenting situation?

 The determination of child support in a shared parenting situation can be complicated.
 The Supreme Court of Canada has set out the principles in the Contino v.
 Leonelli-Contino case.
 There are many factors to consider in determining an appropriate amount of child support in a shared parenting situation: table amount of child support, child care expenses and tax deduction for child care expenses, extra curricular activity expenses and tax deduction for extra curricular activities, dependent tax deduction, Child Tax Credit, Universal Child Care Benefit, etc. You should consult with an experienced family law lawyer.

 How We Can Help

 Regardless of your selected approach, our legal team can help prepare appropriate documents, represent you and your wishes in matters of divorce.
-Connect with a member of our team today to schedule your free half hour consultation.
+Connect with a member of our team today to schedule an appointment.
 To contact a member of our team call us at 902-469-9500 or 1-866-339-3400 or contact us online to make an appointment.